Interlisp/maiko/README.md

 ### Building for Windows 10

-Windows 10 currently requires "Docker for Desktop" or WSL2 -- basically a Linux virtual machine -- and and a (Windows X-server).
+Windows 10 currently requires "Docker for Desktop" or WSL2 -- basically a Linux virtual machine -- and a (Windows X-server).
 See [Medley's README](https://github.com/Interlisp/medley/blob/master/README.md) for more.